Elaine May: 1970–1999: Career as a writer and director

-May made her film writing and directing debut in 1971 with A New Leaf, a black comedy based on a short story which she read in an Alfred Hitchcock Mystery Magazine called The Green Heart which the author Jack Ritchie would later retitle A New Leaf.
-The unconventional romance with Walter Matthau as a Manhattan bachelor faced with bankruptcy, also starred May herself as the awkward botanist-heiress, Henrietta Lowell, who Matthau cynically woos and marries to salvage an extravagant lifestyle.
+May made her film writing and directing debut in 1971 with A New Leaf, a black comedy based on a short story which she read in an Alfred Hitchcock Mystery Magazine called "The Green Heart" which the author Jack Ritchie would later retitle "A New Leaf".
+The unconventional "romance" with Walter Matthau as a Manhattan bachelor faced with bankruptcy, also starred May herself as the awkward botanist-heiress, Henrietta Lowell, whom Matthau cynically woos and marries to salvage an extravagant lifestyle.
 Director May originally submitted a 180-minute work to Paramount, but the studio cut it back by nearly 80 minutes for release.
+Dissatisfied with the cuts, she fought studio exec Robert Evans to have her name removed, but was unsuccessful.
 The film has since become a cult classic.
 Vincent Canby cited the two-reelers of the 1930s and Depression-era screwball comedies when he called it "a beautifully and gently cockeyed movie that recalls at least two different traditions of American film comedy...
 The entire project is touched by a fine and knowing madness."
-May received a Golden Globe nomination for her portrayal of the shy botanist in the project from which she fought studio exec Robert Evans, unsuccessfully, to have her name removed.
+May received a Golden Globe nomination for her portrayal of Henrietta.